KladeRe/MultiBump/README.md

 # Multibump
-An over-engineered real-time browser multiplayer game.
+An real-time browser multiplayer game.
 The players bump into each other and other things in an attempt to reach the goal first.

 The current implementation is designed with two players in mind, however, it allows more players at the same time.